maevadevs/Go-Developer-Advanced/01-Setup-And-Hello-World/readme.md

 :-|:-
-Windows|`chocolatey` can be used to install and update Go Mac|`brew` can be used to install and update Go Linux|- Move the current installaton in a backup location<br>- Download and unpack the new installation<br>- If all is good, delete the backup
+Windows|`chocolatey` can be used to install and update Go Mac|`brew` can be used to install and update Go Linux|- Move the current installation in a backup location<br>- Download and unpack the new installation<br>- If all is good, delete the backup
 Others|Follow the installer's option for removing and re-installing